HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-TYPO3 and Duda had the best LCP scores with 79% of origins having a “good” LCP experience, while WordPress and Squarespace have the worst LCP scores, with 37% and 40% of origins, respectively, having a good LCP score.
+TYPO3 and Duda had the best LCP scores with 79% of origins having a "good" LCP experience, while WordPress and Squarespace have the worst LCP scores, with 37% and 40% of origins, respectively, having a good LCP score.

 {{ figure_markup(
   image="lcp-cwv-yoy.png",